 Always use sterile tools when pruning the tree.
 Spray wounds after pruning with an aqueous solution of multipurpose fungicide.

-For more details on Japanese Maple diseases, see How Do You Treat Fungus On A Japanese Maple?
+Read also: How Do You Treat Fungus On A Japanese Maple?

 Frost damage

 After frost damage, the leaves will become watery and wilt.
 If wet and cloudy weather follows, they will turn black.
-But if the weather is dry and sunny, the leaves will turn brown.

 How to fix

 Use frost protection material to cover the tree, which you can buy at the garden center.
-Make sure the material is air permeable.
+Make sure the material is air-permeable.
 Never use plastic for covering.

 Newly planted Japanese maple leaves wilting